Carreau/phd-dissertation/parts/part4.rst

     :width: 80%

-    3D representation of the data in :num:`figure #gof2d`, the shape of the function is the same as the simulation done with the `ground truth` in :num:`figure #corr-fun-1` :num:`and #corr-fun-2`
+    3D representation of the data in :num:`figure #gof2d`, the shape of the function is the same as the simulation done with the `expected signal` in :num:`figure #corr-fun-1` :num:`and #corr-fun-2`